 People with disabilities have all been there.
-Literally too tired to walk another mile, they find high, rusty, wet and windy staircases over train tracks instead of escalators and/or elevators in train stations.
+Literally too tired to walk another mile, they find steep, rusty, wet and windy staircases over train tracks instead of escalators and/or elevators in train stations.
 Absolutely, public transport in Ireland is slowly moving into the 21st century, with new footbridges being built with elevators inside them, but still… constructing and/or adapting them is not happening fast enough.

 Accessibility is not just a fancy term to keep people with disabilities happy.
 Anyone who suffers an accident which limits their movements, soon realise that accessibility is more than just that.

 Three months after moving to Ireland in 2002, I had a rock climbing accident.
 Instead of climbing down in my harness, I jumped.
-Instead of preparing my landing position by bending my legs mid-air, upon landing I stood up straight.
+Instead of preparing my landing position by bending my legs mid-air, upon arrival I stood up straight.
 Result?
 Patellar tendinitis and crutches for eight weeks.
 Nice is different.

 Travelling to work by train was another matter altogether.
 Scaling wet train station staircases looked like Mount Doom on a good day.
 I had never used crutches before, so people walking the stairs behind me were rather pushy.
 Literally.
-It took a good while to get used to hopping around this way, so I cursed myself senseless for having caused an accident that could’ve been prevented so easily.
+It took a good while to get used to hopping on this way, so I cursed myself senseless for having caused an accident that could’ve been prevented so easily.

 In practice, so?

 One morning, after yet another night of neuropathic pain and DMD injection side effects, my way of hopping to work was with a walking aid.
-When I entered the bus I saw that it was packed with people, including the seats reserved for people with disabilities.
+When I entered the bus, I saw that it was packed with people, including the seats reserved for people with disabilities.

 When I walked towards the priority seating area, I was stared at by everyone sitting on the downstairs floor.
 That walking stick made it very easy for people to see that I wasn’t Usain Bolt.
 Imagined or not, I felt judged because in people’s minds I was too young to use a walking aid.
 Big, black rings under my eyes made me look even worse.
 In short, I looked ill.
-In fact, I was quite ill and by god, I needed a seat for the next hour as my legs were as frail as cooked pasta.
+In fact, I was quite sick and by god, I needed a seat for the next hour as my legs were as frail as cooked pasta.